 Please your sweet tooth in Confiteria La Campana

 While you’re tasting the best of Seville, don’t forget to add in the sweet treats.
 Confiteria La Campana has been serving its sweet-toothed fans since 1885, and has become a must-see.
 Even if you don’t go in, just take a minute in your day to admire the incredible desserts displayed in the window.
 They’ll look both delicious and artistic.
-Local favourites include Yema (a soft biscuit wrapped like a toffee, that’s crumbly) and Torta de Aceite (a flat biscuit made using olive oil), best enjoyed with a coffee.
+Local favourites include Yema (a soft biscuit wrapped like a toffee, that’s crumbly) and Torta de Aceite (a flat biscuit made using olive oil).
+Both best enjoyed with a coffee.

 Take in the hidden gem that is Palacio de las Duenas